adriangohjw/adriangohjw.github.io/_posts/2021-05-26-value-objects-to-avoid-primitive-obession.markdown

 # <b>Tagging seniorities of a job listing</b>

-There are many attributes that we use, but I will simplify it for the purpose of this post to use just the job listing's title.
+There are many attributes that we use, but I will simplify it for this post to use just the job listing’s title.
 - If it contains the word 'junior', it's a junior position

 # <b>Issue with Primitive Obsession...</b>